gvwilson/thirdbit/src/fiction/eimin/index.md

 They couldn't imagine what it was like to not know that someone was behind them.
 (Did I mention that Aphsi make good guards as well as good thieves?)

-To tell the truth, I didn't always mind the game: at least it meant the other children were paying attention to me.
+I didn't always mind being surprised: at least it meant the other children were paying attention to me.
 Mostly, though, it just made me angry.
 I would tell them to stop, or run to my mother and get her to tell them.